How to Integrate HIPAA Compliance for Your Office Copiers

 Add More Authentication to Employee Access

-This helps prevent non-authorized staff members from accessing patient records, but also allows monitoring and auditing when authorized employees do have to access these records.
+This helps prevent unauthorized staff members from accessing patient records and allows monitoring and auditing when authorized employees have to access these records.

-On some printers and copiers, you can use authentication prompts such as passwords specific to an employee, employee ID swipe cards, and biometrics.
+On some printers and copiers, authentication prompts can include passwords specific to an employee, employee ID swipe cards, and biometrics.

-Employee authentication trackers help follow which employee is requesting certain records, when and where they’re storing and saving the records, and the frequency they’re doing so.
+Employee authentication trackers help identify which employees request certain records, when and where they store and save them, and how often they do so.

 To learn more about password and authentication security for your employees, read our article, How to Create a HIPAA Compliant Password Strategy.